angelblanco/v1.angelblanco.dev/docs/about/en/about-footer.md

 published: false # This is not an article
 ---

+::: page-break

 ## Hobbies :guitar:?

 My main hobby is music.
-I love to play rock & blues on my guitar. :guitar: I'm trying to learn to sing :microphone: and once in a while I play :computer: games too. :smile: I have a dog :dog: and I try to keep myself as healthy :muscle: as developer can!
+I love to play rock & blues on my guitar. :guitar: I'm trying to learn to sing :microphone: and once in a while I play computer :computer: games too. :smile: I have a dog :dog: and I try to keep myself as healthy :muscle: as a developer can!

 ## About this blog